Heidelberg/Mannheim, Zürich (Switzerland), Karlsruhe, Stanford University (USA), München, Mainz, Miami (USA)

 Cover page for my two papers:

-Awarded best paper of the year!
+Cell-free DNA as a biomarker in cancer Awarded best paper of the year!

 Liquid biopsy for monitoring medulloblastoma